XAI-ANITI/ethik/README.md

 ## User guide

-:point-up: For more detailed code please see [this notebook](notebooks/Adult.ipynb)
+:point-up: For more detailed code please see [this notebook](notebooks/Adult.ipynb).
+Plots do not appear on GitHub as they are interactive Plotly plots using JS.

 In the following example we'll be using the ["Adult" dataset](https://archive.ics.uci.edu/ml/datasets/adult).
 This dataset contains a binary label indicating if a person's annual income is larger than $50k per year. `ethik` analyzes a model based on the predictions it makes on a test set.
 Consequently you first have to split your dataset in two.